Muhammedashraf10/eks-demo/README.md

 1. A machine contains terraform & configured to access AWS resources,  I used EC2 with ubuntu ( to install these tools please follow references link ).
 2. github cli configured on your machine.
+3. IAM User with Access & Secret keys with least privilage access to access ECR & EKS
+4. an ECR/docker reposiotry

 ## Repository Structore